SenseLogic/CODA/README.md

     }
     ```

+*   Use a noun or noun phrase for classes, constants, attributes and variables.

 *   Start method names by a verb in the imperative mood (Set, Get, Find, ...).

 *   Use a verb in the indicative mood for boolean inquiries (Is, Has, Can, ...).